Douglas Hartree: Second World War

 Phyllis Lockett Nicolson, David Copely, and Oscar Buneman.

 The work was done for the Committee for the Co-ordination of the Valve Development assisting the development of radar.
 A differential analyser could have been used if more integrators had been available, so Hartree set up his group as three "CPUs" to work on mechanical desk calculators in parallel.
 For a method of solution, he selected what is now a classical particle simulation.

 Hartree never published any of his magnetron research findings in journals though he wrote numerous highly technical secret reports during the war.

 In April 1944 a committee which included Hartree recommended that a mathematical section be set up within the National Physical Laboratory (NPL).
 In October this recommendation was put into effect with its first two objectives being the investigation of the possible adaptation of automatic telephone equipment to scientific equipment and the development of electronic computing devices suitable for rapid computing.
 One suspects that some members already knew of the Colossus computer.
 John R. Womersley (Turing's bête noire) was the first Director.
-In February 1945 he went on a two-month tour of computing installations in the USA, including visiting ENIAC (still not complete).
+In February 1945 he went on a two-month tour of computing installations in the US, including visiting ENIAC (still not complete).
 He became acquainted with drafts of von Neumann's famous June 1945 EDVAC report.
 About two months later Hartree also went over to see ENIAC, not then publicly known.